Reachability in Restricted Chemical Reaction Networks: Void and Autogenesis Rules

-\begin{corollary} Reachability for CRNs with only rules of size $(0, 3)$ is NP-complete. \end{corollary} \begin{proof} We show this by reduction from the reachability problem with size $(3, 0)$ rules.
+\begin{proof} We show this by reduction from the reachability problem with size $(3, 0)$ rules.
 Consider an instance of the reachability problem with an input of a CRN $(\Lambda,\Gamma)$, an initial configuration $I$, and a destination configuration $D$ in which rules in $\Gamma$ are exclusively sized $(3, 0)$ void rules.
 Let $\Lambda' = \Lambda$, $\Gamma' = \overleftarrow{\Gamma}$, initial configuration $I' = D$, and target configuration $D' = I$.
 Observe that $\Gamma'$ consists of rules only of size $(0, 3)$.
 By Lemma \ref{lem:reverse}, $D'$ is reachable from $I'$ under ruleset $\Gamma'$ if and only if $D$ is reachable from $I$ under ruleset $\Gamma$. \end{proof}